nadavcohe/SF_crime/README.md

 1. Background
 2. Introduction to data set
 3. Results
-  * Based of numbers
+  * Based on numbers
-  * Based of geography
+  * Based on geography
 4. Other directions

 #Introduction to data set